-We have an immediate need to add certified ASL interpreters and CART providers to our roster in all 50 states!
-If you are a CART provider or an RID interpreter holding CI, CT, NIC (any level), or NAD 4/5, OTC, or CDI certifications and would like to work with ONE Interpreting, please fill out the form below.
-(If you cannot fill out the form below, click here to load it in a new window)
+We have an immediate need to add ASL interpreters and CART providers to our team!
+If you are a CART provider or a RID interpreter and would like to work with us, please visit our careers page to learn more and apply.

 ONE INTERPRETING is a full-service nationwide interpreting agency.
 ONE refers ASL (American Sign Language) interpreting services and CART captioning services in all 50 states and throughout Canada.

 ONE originally began operating in 2005 under the name InterpreterNet, which was a unique online portal that connected American Sign Language interpreters and those needing interpreting services.

 In 2009, InterpreterNet was acquired and changed its name to DeafNet dba ONE Interpreting with the concept that customers could go to ONE place for all their communication needs; including on-site interpreting, video remote interpreting, remote captioning, and various other services enhancing communications for the disabled through technology.

 Since 2009, ONE has become a leader in the Video Remote Interpreting and CART Remote Captioning market, having over 1,000 RID certified interpreters working in all 50 states and referring services for some of the nation's largest universities, school districts, court systems, business enterprises, and health care networks.